CraryPrimitiveMan/awesome-with-star/awesome/pmuens_awesome-serverless.md

 - [How to build Alexa skills with Kotlin](https://www.twilio.com/blog/2017/08/how-i-built-a-bin-colour-reminder-alexa-skill-using-aws-lambda-and-kotlin.html) - Tutorial which shows how one can build an Alexa skill with Kotlin on AWS Lambda.
 - [10 advantages of serverless architectures](https://da-14.com/blog/ten-advantages-serverless-architecture-app-development) - Post which outlines the advantages and disadvantages of serverless computing.
 - [A zero-maintenance donations platform with Serverless and AWS](https://serverless.com/blog/scaling-the-resistance-zero-maintenance-donations-platform/) - How [movementvote.org](http://movementvote.org) built a serverless donations platform.
-- [How to use the SSM parameter store to work with sensitive data](https://hackernoon.com/you-should-use-ssm-parameter-store-over-lambda-env-variables-5197fc6ea45b) - Post which shows how to use the SSM patameter store to share and work with sensitive data.
+- [How to use the SSM parameter store to work with sensitive data](https://hackernoon.com/you-should-use-ssm-parameter-store-over-lambda-env-variables-5197fc6ea45b) - Post which shows how to use the SSM parameter store to share and work with sensitive data.
 - [30 questions to ask a serverless fanboy](http://www.iheavy.com/2017/03/13/30-questions-to-ask-a-serverless-fanboy/) - 30 "controversial" questions about serverless computing.
 - [CloudWatch logs and centralized logging with AWS Lambda](https://serverless.com/blog/serverless-ops-logs/) - How to use CloudWatch logs and do centralized logging with AWS Lambda and the Serverless Framework.
 - [Centralized logging for AWS Lambda](https://hackernoon.com/centralised-logging-for-aws-lambda-b765b7ca9152) - How to do centralized logging for AWS Lambda.